Yangli59/yangli59.github.io/_publications/2024-02-17-paper-title-number-4.md

 venue: 'Proc.
 Natl.
 Acad.
 Sci.
 U.S.A.'
 #slidesurl: 'http://academicpages.github.io/files/slides1.pdf'
 paperurl: 'http://yangli59.github.io/files/paper1.pdf'
-citation: 'Li, Y., J. Sun, D. Li and J. Lin (2022).
-"The full activation mechanism of the adenosine A1 receptor revealed by GaMD and Su-GaMD simulations."
-Proc.
-Natl.
-Acad.
-Sci.
-U.S.A.
-119(42): e2203702119.'
+citation: 'Yang Li, Jixue Sun, Dongmei Li, et al. The full activation mechanism of the adenosine A1 receptor revealed by GaMD and Su-GaMD simulations.
+Proc Natl Acad Sci USA 2022, 119 (42)'
 ---

 The contents above will be part of a list of publications, if the user clicks the link for the publication than the contents of section will be rendered as a full page, allowing you to provide more information about the paper for the reader.
 When publications are displayed as a single page, the contents of the above "citation" field will automatically be included below this section in a smaller font.